How to Share Pride Month with Your Toddler

 With any outdoor or public event, there are usually crowds to navigate at Pride.
 To make things easier on yourself and your little one, here’s what to bring:

-- A back carrier or front carrier while you watch a parade or show to keep your child close to you and help them see better over a crowd.
+A back carrier or front carrier while you watch a parade or show to keep your little one close to you and help them see better over a crowd.

 While there may not be a specific guidebook on Pride etiquette, if you’re not a part of the community that’s being celebrated, make sure you’re making space for the individuals who are.
 You can do this by remembering the privilege and bias you may be bringing into the event or festival.
 And if you’re not ready to or comfortable with calling yourself an ally, Ferguson recommends that you don’t go to a Pride event.
 Pride is for people to feel safe, seen and empowered.

-Amanda Marino (she/her), mom of two from Vermont, says when she and her wife go to Pride with their daughters, “We are letting other people know we are here and that they are not alone.”
+Amanda Marino (she/her), mom of two from Vermont, says when she and her wife go to Pride with their daughters, “we are letting other people know we’re here and that they’re not alone.”

 Many Pride events are family friendly as well as family focused, but as with any event, some content may not be suitable for all ages.